Negabinary/Math-Playground/docsrc/source/index.rst

 Getting Started
 ---------------

-To begin either go to `https://negabinary.github.io/Math-Playground/ <https://negabinary.github.io/Math-Playground/>`_ or download the latest Windows release from `https://github.com/Negabinary/Math-Playground/releases <https://github.com/Negabinary/Math-Playground/releases>`_.
+To begin either go to `https://negabinary.github.io/Math-Playground/ <https://negabinary.github.io/Math-Playground/>`_ to use the web version or download the latest Windows release from `https://github.com/Negabinary/Math-Playground/releases <https://github.com/Negabinary/Math-Playground/releases>`_.
 Math Playground was built with a game engine, Godot, so I can target other platforms on request.
 (Note that in the online version, all files are stored in the browser somehow, so it is not possible to download/share files.
 I'm working on fixing that.)

 The first time you open Math Playground, download the standard library using the button at the top right.
 Now you're all set!